|

 Although GCHQ is a secret - and therefore rather closed- organisation,

-they present themselves to the general public regularly, and provide
+they present themselves to the general public every now and then, and provide

 information about their work, their responsibilities and their history.